dibya001/MyApplication2/README.md

-# MyApplication2
+# Android Application for UCG 2017 event

-android project for ucg 2017
+This is an android application which was built for the UCG 2017 event.